PEXSONIC/sourcepawn-ai-assistant/README.md

 **note**: i dont know any typescript. this app is completely vibe coded. it seems to be solid from my testing but do NOT publish this on a public host without entirely auditing the app cuz i have no idea how safe it is

-a lightweight web app that helps you make SourceMod plugins. it uses Gemini tool-calling with a local JSON copy of the SourceMod API parsed from version 1.12. the parser is included in the `parser` directory. this repo serves as an archive. to run this for free make a copy of the app in the **the google AI studio link below**.
+this is a lightweight web app that helps you make SourceMod plugins. it uses Gemini tool-calling with a local JSON copy of the SourceMod API. the parser is included in the `parser` directory. this repo serves as an archive. to run this for free make a copy of the app in the **the google AI studio link below**.

 sourcemod api reference is generated from sourcemod build 1.12.